What other travelers are saying about Maruko Onsen Village

 The spring water quality was good.

 This is a public bath in a temple and shrine village that was probably once a popular place of worship (there is a fine temple and a large inn nearby).
-Park your car in the free shared parking lot and it's a one-minute walk away.
-It's a nice hot spring.
-The bathing fee is 200 yen at the time of our visit (summer 2024).
-The changing room is small and can be filled with four or five people.
-Everything is simple and there are no amenities.
-The bath is clean and seems to have been renovated not long ago.
+It's a one-minute walk from the free shared parking lot.
+The hot spring has a nice atmosphere.
+The bathing fee was 200 yen at the time of our visit (summer 2024).
+The changing room is small and can only fit four or five people.
+Everything is simple and there are no amenities of any kind.
+The bath is clean and appears to have been renovated not long ago.

 Maruko Onsen features sodium-chloride-sulfate spring water that reaches temperatures between 50-60 degrees Celsius.
 The mineral composition is traditionally believed to help with circulation issues, muscle pain, and skin conditions.
 The waters have a slightly saline quality due to their chemical makeup.